scality/Zenko/docs/docsource/operation/Architecture/Orbit.rst

 Orbit
 =====

-Scality’s Orbit management portal provides Zenko’s graphical user interface.
+Scality’s Orbit management portal provides |product|’s graphical user interface.

-Designed for ease of use, this Scality-managed and -hosted cloud portal offers easy management and monitoring of Zenko instances and metrics, as well as a simple, point-and-click interface to configure and monitor multi-cloud workflows.
+Designed for ease of use, this Scality-managed and -hosted cloud portal offers easy management and monitoring of |product| instances and metrics, as well as a simple, point-and-click interface to configure and monitor multi-cloud workflows.